digitaldanny/MicroMania/README.md

 Related Files:
 [Core Game](https://github.com/digitaldanny/micro-mania/blob/master/src/game1.c)

-### 2.3 Other Games
+### 2.3 Other Games (Designed and Developed by Jacob Crain and Matthew Dolan)

 We also implemented two other games called _Tiles_ and _Goomball_. _Tiles_ is a single player memorization-based game where a 4x4 table of tiles with 8 colors are shown to the player at the start of the game.
 Each tile has a matching tile with the same color.
-After 3 seconds, all tiles are flipped over and the player has 3 attempts to guess where all the pairs are. _
+After 3 seconds, all tiles are flipped over and the player has 3 attempts to guess where all the pairs are.

-Goomball_ is a multiplayer Mario-themed game where both players try to avoid getting hit by the goombas.
+_Goomball_ is a multiplayer Mario-themed game where both players try to avoid getting hit by the goombas.
 The last person alive wins the match.
 The main goal of this game was to experiment with using sprites from images on our LCD.

 ## 3. Contributors